 So how are we – as dentists – supposed to answer that critical question?

 First of all, we all know that toothpaste is an adjunct, meaning that the key part of the oral hygiene regimen is the brushing action together with the flossing, and the use of toothpaste, in general, is not really a necessity; however, it certainly helps.
-Toothpaste provides a foaming action that facilitates the removal of food debris and plaque due to their soaping ingredients, provide a nice smell and fresh feeling owing to their added tastes and flavors, and some of them have active ingredients that could treat specific problems, such as Fluorides in treatment of sensitivity, and abrasives in treatment of heavy stains as we would encounter with smokers.
+Toothpaste provides a foaming action that facilitates the removal of food debris and plaque due to their soaping ingredients, provide a nice smell and fresh feeling owing to their added tastes and flavors.
+Some have active ingredients that could treat specific problems, such as Fluorides in treatment of sensitivity, and abrasives in whitening toothpaste for treatment of heavy stains as we would encounter with smokers.

 A few of these ingredients have raised some red flags in recent years.
 The manufacturers of toothpaste claim that these ingredients are a necessity when it comes to active cleaning and disinfection of your teeth and mouth, but research has shown otherwise.
 Some of these ingredients are: